Père Lachaise Cemetery: Crematorium and columbarium

 A columbarium and a crematorium of a Byzantine Revival architecture were designed in 1894 by Jean-Camille Formigé in one building.
 The roof consists of a large brick and sandstone dome, three small domes and two chimneys.
 In the 1920s, the main dome was decorated with stained glass windows by Carl Maumejean.
 The final columbarium is composed of four levels: two in the basement and two exterior levels, both can contain more than 40,800 cases.

 The crematorium was the first built in France.
-The first cremation took place on 30 January 1889, a little over a year after the law of 15 November 1887 proclaimed freedom of funerals and thus authorized cremations.
+The first cremation took place on 30 January 1889, a little over a year after the law of 15 November 1887 proclaimed freedom of funerals and thus authorised cremations.
 Nonetheless, cremation remained uncommon until the end of the 20th century.
-With the work of anticlerical and free-thinkers (Charles-Ange Laisant, André Lorulot), the use of cremation became more popular after the overturning of the ban by the Catholic Church in 1963.
+With the work of anticlerical and free-thinkers (e.g. Charles-Ange Laisant, André Lorulot), the use of cremation became more popular after the overturning of the ban by the Catholic Church in 1963.
 From 49 cremations in 1889, there were about 5,000 cremations at the beginning of the 21st century.
 In 2012, cremation represented 45% of funerals in Paris.

-Inside the columbarium are the remains of numerous celebrities, including the director Max Ophuls and the comedian Pierre Dac.
+Inside the columbarium are the remains of numerous celebrities, including the director Max Ophüls and the comedian Pierre Dac.
 The box inscribed with Maria Callas' name is only a cenotaph.

 Religion

-An 1804 law put in place by Napoleon addressed the question of cemetery organization relating to religious beliefs.
+An 1804 law put in place by Napoleon addressed the question of cemetery organisation relating to religious beliefs.
 It was required that an entire cemetery be built, or at least a section of a large cemetery should be dedicated to a specific religion.
-Another law in 1881 repealed the former law but by that time at Père Lachaise a Jewish enclosure and a Muslim enclosure already existed.

 The law of separation of church and state on 9 December 1905 had no impact on Père Lachaise because religious emblems were still allowed on private funeral monuments.
 The cemetery cross was removed in June 1883.

 Chapel

-Where the former house of Père Lachaise stood, Alexandre-Theodore Brongniart envisioned an outstanding pyramid to be used by all Christian denominations.
-It was never constructed but the Parisian architect Etienne Hippolyte Godde began building a chapel in 1820.
-It was sanctified by the Catholic Church in 1834 and is supported by the basilique Notre-Dame du Perpetuel Secours.
+Where the former house of Père Lachaise stood, Alexandre-Théodore Brongniart envisioned an outstanding pyramid to be used by all Christian denominations.
+It was never constructed but the Parisian architect Étienne-Hippolyte Godde began building a chapel in 1820.
+It was sanctified by the Catholic Church in 1834 and is supported by the basilique Notre-Dame-du-Perpetuel-Secours.

 Jewish enclosure

 In 1804, a law was passed which allowed the sharing of cemeteries between diverse religions.
 The Jewish enclosure in Père Lachaise opened on 18 February 1810 in the 7th division.
 Enclosed by a wall, this part of the cemetery included a purification room and a pavilion for the caretaker.

 From 1865 to 1887 the 87th division also served as the Jewish enclosure.
 After the revocation of segregation within cemeteries in 1881, the walls of the enclosure were destroyed, and the Jewish dead were buried in the 96th division.

-Some noteworthy individuals buried in the 19th century include the actress Rachel Felix, the first French rabbi, David Sintzheim, and Robles, Singer and Fould Rothschild.
+Some noteworthy individuals buried in the 19th century include the actress Rachel Félix, the first French rabbi, J.D.
+Sintzheim, and Robles, Singer and Fould Rothschild.